 How does our computer work?
 Well, most of us might know that our computer uses electricity to represent ON or OFF states, where an Off state would be the binary digit 0 and an ON state would be the binary digit 1.
-With multiple states the zero’s and one’s can represent numbers and letters etc. this information or data as we call it will be processed by the computer and an output of some sort would be given.
+With multiple states, the zero’s and ones can represent numbers and letters, etc. this information or data as we call it will be processed by the computer, and output of some sort would be given.

-Simply put the computer takes information as input, stores it, process it and then outputs it.
+Simply put the computer takes information as input, stores it, processes it, and then outputs it.

 The idea for Little Computer People was bought from a developer outside Activision.
 The original name was Pet Person which was based on the name Pet Rock – A craze from the 60s where people would go out and buy a stone and treat it as a pet – manual included of course.

 Little Computer People was released in 1985 for the Commodore 64, the simulator is considered to be one of the very first if not the first life simulators predating simulators like The Sims by decades.

 The simulator being far ahead of its time would, unfortunately, end up being a short-lived tale, but that doesn’t take away from its very unique design features and simulation innovations.

 The “game” has no winning conditions, and only one setting: a sideways view of the inside of a 3 story house.
 After a short time, an animated male character will move in and occupy the house.
 He then goes about a daily routine, doing everyday things like cooking, watching television, or reading the newspaper.
 Players are able to interact with this person in various ways, including supplying food (to keep him happy and healthy), entering simple commands for the character to perform, playing cards and word games with him, and offering presents.
 On occasion, the character initiates contact on his own, inviting the player to a game or writing a letter explaining his feelings and needs.